ElifCerenGokYildirim/PAM/README.md

 ## 📄 Abstract

 Class-incremental learning (CIL) is crucial for developing adaptive systems that can integrate new knowledge without forgetting previously acquired information.
-To tackle the challenge of **catastrophic forgetting**, recent state-of-the-art methods have predominantly relied on large-scale pre-trained architectures such as Vision Transformers, often overlooking the potential of pre-trained yet lightweight ConvNets particularly ResNet models.
+While recent research in CIL has primarily focused on adapting pre-trained foundation models to solve catastrophic forgetting, it remains unclear how well these methods actually perform compared to lightweight convolutional networks.
+Without such comparisons, it is difficult to know whether recent advances truly surpass a strong ConvNet-based baseline.

-We propose ‘Slim Adaptation Modules’ (SAM) a sparse, task-specific last layer of ResNet that enables rapid adaptation while keeping rest of the pre-trained model frozen.
+To address this gap, we propose a baseline that is called ‘Slim Adaptation Modules’ (SAM) a sparse, task-specific last layer of ResNet that enables rapid adaptation while keeping rest of the pre-trained model frozen.
 By leveraging this structured sparsity and modularity, SAM achieves:

 - **~5× reduction in trainable parameters**
 - **~6× reduction in total parameters**